 California passed amendments to the California Consumer Privacy Act ("CCPA") that took effect on January 1, 2023.
-This law provides California consumers with a high level of transparency and broad rights and choices with respect to their personal information.
-For example, CCPA grants consumers privacy rights including the right sof data correction and data portability, the right to limit the Company's use of a new subset of personal information called "sensitive personal information" that requires heightened protections, and the right to appeal the Company's response to an individual's exercise of these new or existing privacy rights.
-The "personal information" regulated by CCPA is broadly defined to include identification or association with a California consumer or household, including demographics, usage, transactions and inquiries, preferences, inferences drawn to create a profile about a consumer, government identification numbers, and education information.
-Compliance with CCPA requires the implementation of a series of operational measures such as: preparing data maps, inventory, or other records of all personal information pertaining to California residents, households and devices, as well as information sources, usage, storage, and sharing; maintaining and updating detailed disclosures in privacy policies; conducting risk assessments for the use of sensitive personal information; establishing mechanisms (including, at a minimum, a toll-free telephone number and an online channel) to respond to consumers' data access, deletion, portability, and opt-out requests; and providing clear and conspicuous links on the home page of the business' website, where applicable, allowing residents to limit or opt-out of certain data processing activities.
-CCPA prohibits businesses from discriminating against consumers who have opted out of the sale of their personal information, subject to narrow exceptions.
-Failure to comply with CCPA can result in civil penalties up to \$7,500 per violation or actual damages suffered
+This law provides California consumers with a high level of transparency and broad rights and choices with respect to their Personal Information.
+For example, CCPA grants consumers privacy rights including the rights of data correction and data portability, the right to limit the Company's use of a subset of Personal Information called "sensitive Personal Information" that requires heightened protections, and the right to appeal the Company's response to an individual's exercise of these new or existing privacy rights.
+Compliance with CCPA requires the implementation of a series of operational measures such as: preparing data maps, inventory, or other records of all Personal Information pertaining to California residents, households and devices, as well as information sources, usage, storage, and sharing; maintaining and updating detailed disclosures in privacy policies; conducting risk assessments for the use of sensitive Personal Information; establishing mechanisms (including, at a minimum, a toll-free telephone number and an online channel) to respond to consumers' data access, deletion, portability, and opt-out requests; and providing clear and conspicuous links on the home page of the business' website, where applicable, allowing residents to limit or opt-out of certain data processing activities.
+CCPA prohibits businesses from discriminating against consumers who have opted out of the sale of their Personal Information, subject to narrow exceptions.
+Failure to comply with CCPA can result in civil penalties up to \$7,500 per violation or actual damages suffered by a consumer.

 Colorado, Virginia, Utah, and Connecticut also passed comprehensive privacy laws, modeled in part after the CCPA, that took effect in 2023.
-Nine other states have passed similar privacy laws that will take effect between 2024 and 2026, including Florida, Texas, Delaware, Oregon, Tennessee, Iowa, Indiana, New Jersey, and Montana.
+Nine other states have passed similar privacy laws that have taken or will take effect between 2024 and 2026, including Florida, Texas, Delaware, Oregon, Tennessee, Iowa, Indiana, New Hampshire, New Jersey, and Montana.
 These U.S. privacy laws have some provisions and requirements similar to the CCPA.
 However, preparing to comply with the varying requirements of these laws has already subjected the Company to costs and legal fees and will subject the Company to additional costs and risks as they take effect.
-For example, these laws may limit the Company's ability to use personal information for advertising purposes, may limit the ways in which the Company may use certain categories of personal information, may require the Company to obtain additional permissions from the consumer, and may require revision of the Company's contracts with service providers with whom the Company shares personal information in the course of providing its products and services.
-These laws may also limit the Company's ability to process sensitive personal information, which includes financial data, account information, identification card numbers, social security numbers, and precise geolocation.
+For example, these laws may limit the Company's ability to use Personal Information for advertising purposes, may limit the ways in which the Company may use certain categories of personal information, may require the Company to obtain additional permissions from the consumer, and may require revision of the Company's contracts with service providers with whom the Company shares Personal Information in the course of providing its products and services.
+These laws may also limit the Company's ability to process sensitive Personal Information, which includes financial data, account information, identification card numbers, social security numbers, and precise geolocation.
 The Company will have to update is policies, notices, procedures, and permissions in response to these new privacy laws.
 The Company may also have to update its advertising practices.
 Failure to comply with these privacy laws can result in civil penalties ranging from \$2,500 to \$20,000 per violation.